 The Philippines got involved in the Second World War through the United States of America.
 After its attack of Pearl Harbor, Japanese Imperial Forces occupied Legazpi on December 12, 1941.
 But Bicol guerilla forces continued to resist the Japanese forces until 1945, when the country was liberated by the Allied Forces.
 The United States granted independence to the Philippines on 4 July 1946 via the Treaty of Manila.

 Agriculture is the major industry in Albay, which produces crops like coconut, rice, sugar, and abacá.
 Handicrafts are the major source of rural income.
 It continues to provide fairly large share in the small-scale industries of the province.
 Forestry, cement production and paper-making are other sources of livelihood.
-The manufacture of abacá products like Manila hemp, hats, bags, mats, and slippers is one of the main sources of income in the rural areas.
+Manufacturing abacá products like Manila hemp, hats, bags, mats, and slippers is one of the main sources of income in the rural areas.
 Fishing is the main livelihood along both shores of the province.
-Tourism is a sunshine industry and the Provincial Government’s current major focus.

-The weather is generally fair throughout the year with moderate rainshowers during the second half of the year.
+The climate in Albay is tropical and the weather is generally fair throughout the year with moderate rain showers during the second half of the year.
 A relatively warm and sunny season is experienced from March to July.

 In the past, until the late 80s the province used to experience frequent weather disturbances, sometimes experiencing as much as 18 typhoons in one year.
 This prompted the province to launch a massive disaster mitigation and climate change adaptation program.
 It was the first in the country and probably in the world to establish a Climate Change Academy.

-By water, Albay is the region’s principal trans-shipment point with its sea ports: Tabaco International, Legazpi National, Pio Duran Provincial, and the Pantao Regional Port.
+By water, Albay is the region’s principal trans-shipment point with its sea ports: Tabaco International Sea Port, Port of Legazpi City, Pio Duran Municipal Port, and the Pantao Port.

 By land, the province is accessible through many highways (460 kilometers) from Manila, and from other parts of the country.
 The main roads of the province are all well-paved and maintained.